 Obviously, this book is a valuable tool for blind and visually impaired people, but the tactile graphics have also been working with people who have sensory disorders, which is common among people with autism.
 A tactile graphic is an image created out of raised lines and surface textures that can be read by touch.

 Braille is not considered a language, but it is a code that needs to be translated by a professional.
 Braille has an interesting history.
 In part, it originated as a type of “night writing”.

-By the way, we are also working on an audiobook version, which will make this book accessible to everyone.
+By the way, we are also working on an audio/video version, which will make this book accessible to everyone.
 And, my other books have been translated into Spanish, Korean and Chinese.